voodoofugu/morphing-scroll/README.md

 <b>Type:</b><br />
 ( motion: boolean ) => void<br />
 <br />
-<b>Description:</b> <em><br />
+<b>Description:</b><em><br />
-This parameter accepts a callback function that is triggered whenever the scroll status changes.
+accepts a callback function that is triggered whenever the scroll status changes.
 The callback receives a boolean value, where <code>true</code> indicates that scrolling is in progress, and <code>false</code> indicates that scrolling has stopped.
 This can be useful for triggering additional actions, such as pausing animations or loading indicators based on the scroll state.</em><br />
 <br />
 <b>Example:</b>